gambitproject/gambit/doc/pyapi.rst

       :raises: :py:class:`gambit.UndefinedOperationError` if the game does not have a tree representation.

+   .. py:method:: copy()

+      Creates a copy of the mixed strategy profile.

    .. py:method:: payoff(player)

       Returns the expected payoff to ``player`` if all players play